-Despite the two major reviews, many elements of the U.S. security strategy are the same, although various components are now receiving more emphasis than previously.
-These main components include (1) combat operations by U.S. forces and a NATO-led International Security Assistance Force (ISAF) to protect the population and allow for development by international and then Afghan government forces and civilian officials; (2) U.S. and NATO operation of "provincial reconstruction teams" (PRTs) to serve as enclaves to implement the counter-insurgency strategy; (3) the equipping, training, and expansion of an Afghan National Army (ANA) and Afghan National Police (ANP) force; (4) establishing or improving local security solutions; and (5) backing Afghan efforts to engage Taliban leaders who might want to end their armed struggle.
+Despite the two major reviews, the components of U.S. and NATO security strategy remain the same, although some elements are now receiving more emphasis than previously.
+These main components include (1) combat operations by U.S. forces and a NATO-led International Security Assistance Force (ISAF) to protect the population and allow for development by international and then Afghan government forces and civilian officials; (2) U.S. and NATO operation of "provincial reconstruction teams" (PRTs) to serve as enclaves to implement the counter-insurgency strategy; (3) the equipping, training, and expansion of an Afghan National Army (ANA) and Afghan National Police (ANP) force; (4) establishing or improving local security solutions; and (5) backing Afghan efforts to reintegrate Taliban fighters who might want to end armed struggle.